RIOT-OS/Tutorials/slides/slides.md

   `udp <tap0-IPv6-addr> 8888 hello`

 ## Task 6.3 -- Exchange UDP packets with your neighbors
-* Compile, flash and run on the board `BOARD=samr21-xpro make all flash term`
+* Compile, flash and run on the board `BOARD=iotlab-m3 make all iotlab-flash iotlab-term`
 * Send and receive UDP messages to and from your neighbors using `udp` and `udps`

 # GNRC